RiseVision/risevision.github.io/src/pages/node/Management.md

 ## Stopping node or dependency

 Some times you'd like to stop the node or a dependency.
 The manager can help you with that and will automatically stop the desired entity.
+Valid entities are `node`, `db`, or `redis`

 Example: